SPECIAL SESSIONS & EVENTS

 PechaKucha is a presentation format where you have 15 slides, each on the screen for only 20 seconds.
 Your slides advance automatically so you have to keep up with the slides, as you won’t have control of the speed.
 Some tips on a good PechaKucha presentation – incorporate humor, a surprise or something that is unexpected.
 Bottom line, you want to entertain the team of judges as well as inform!

-There will be three cash prizes - $250 for first place, $125 for second place and $75 for third place, but only graduate students and postdocs are eligible to compete.
+Great opportunity to showcase your creativity!
+And there will be three cash prizes - $250 for first place, $125 for second place and $75 for third place, but only graduate students and postdocs are eligible to compete.
+Prior year PechaKucha winners are not eligible to compete.

 The International Society for Antiviral Research (ISAR) is an internationally recognized organization for scientists involved in basic, applied, and clinical aspects of antiviral research.
 The Society main event is the annual International Conference on Antiviral Research (ICAR), a truly interdisciplinary meeting which attracts the interest of chemists, biologists, and clinicians.